Reading Time: 7 minutes

 - Telstra generally has the best coverage in regional areas.

-- Telstra mobile phones with a “blue tick” work better in regional areas.
+- Telstra mobile phones models with a “blue tick” work better in regional areas.

-- Read the fine print: some low cost mobile providers claim to “roam on the Telstra network”, but only roam on PART of the Telstra network with no coverage in regional areas.
+- Some lower cost mobile providers claim to “roam on the Telstra network”, but only roam on part of the Telstra network with no coverage in regional areas.
+Check the fine print.

 - Emergency Plus – Google Play